-Thankfully, we have an insider who gave us some valuable tips on how to shop the Zara sale in the UK so expertly that you'll be guaranteed to get there first (and find the pieces you've been eyeing up all season).
-First up, you need to know that Zara's sales start online at 10 p.m. the day before the in-store sale begins.
-That means that right now, the Zara summer sale has indeed begun and we've had a few moments to gather our thoughts and bring you the best of the best.
+And if you want more pointers, we have an insider who gave us some valuable tips on how to shop the Zara sale in the UK so expertly that you'll be guaranteed to get there first (and find the pieces you've been eyeing up all season).

-In the meantime, we've got some great tips on what you should buy.
 Our intel is that you should go for the things that'll be the most popular first.
 So opt for the higher-priced goods that will sell out quickly (e.g., cashmere, handbags, shoes and coats).
 "Other pieces like shirts are likely to still be around for the second markdown," recommends our insider.
-Just remember to try everything on beforehand so you know what to buy.
-And maybe even research trends for the upcoming season so you can see what will last.
+Also remember to research trends before buying for the upcoming season so you can see what will last.

 "Customers will always ask, 'Will you be getting more stuff like this?'
-Honestly, the staff will have no idea what the rest of the season will look like," our inside-Zara source tells us.
-"Yes, there are key trends, but since Zara design, create and produce items and have them distributed within just a few weeks, there is no way you can predict what’s coming in.
+Honestly, the staff will have no idea what the rest of the season will look like," our Zara source tells us.
+"Yes, there are key trends, but since Zara designs, creates and produces items and has them distributed within just a few weeks, there is no way you can predict what’s coming in.
 Managers will only know what’s coming in when they do the order for next week's stock."
 The message here?
 Don't rely on something going into the sale.